Blepharospasms/Hemifacial Spasms Treatment in Bellevue & Seattle, Washington

 Diagnosis of blepharospasm is based on information from the affected individual and the physical and neurological examination.
 At this time, there is no test to confirm diagnosis of blepharospasm, and, in most cases, assorted laboratory tests are normal.

-Hemifacial Spasm – A non-dystonic condition involving various muscles on one side of the face, often including the eyelid, and caused by irritation of the facial nerve.
-The muscle contractions are more rapid and transient than those of blepharospasm, and the condition is always confined to one side.
+Hemifacial spasms are non-dystonic condition involving various muscles on one side of the face, often including the eyelid, and caused by irritation of the facial nerves.
+The muscles contractions are more rapid and transient than those of blepharospasm, and the condition is always confined to one side.